Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Detailed Discussion of Related Works

-\paragraph{Reward Modeling for LLM Alignment} Extensive efforts have been made in the literature to enhance reward modeling performance from various perspectives.
-To reduce preference labeling noise from pretrained LLMs, \citet{bai_constitutional_2022} manually design a group of principles based on humans' understanding of the alignment task, and randomly selects a subset of the principles to support pretrained LLMs to perform preference labeling for each sample. \citet{cui_ultrafeedback_2023} utilize an ensemble of diverse pretrained LLMs to improve the quality of preference labels. \citet{yang_rlcd_2024} propose to use contrastive prompting instead of random sampling to alleviate the preference labeling noise, eliminating the need for an off-the-shelf LLM as a judge. \citet{lee_rlaif_2024} enhance annotation accuracy by integrating chain-of-thought reasoning into the preference labeling process and use dual-ordered prompts to reduce positional labeling bias.
-To mitigate the distribution shift issue~\citep{casper_open_2023}, \citet{touvron_llama_2023} implement an iterative training approach, repeatedly executing loops of response generation, preference annotation, reward model training, and policy updating.
-To improve the performance of reward models using noisy-labeled preference data, several techniques have been introduced, such as the use of margin-sensitive loss function~\citep{touvron_llama_2023}, label flipping for samples with close differences between pairwise responses~\citep{wang_secrets_2024}, soft labeling~\citep{lee_rlaif_2024}, and label smoothing~\citep{wang_secrets_2024}.
+\textbf{Reward Modeling for LLM Alignment.} Extensive efforts have been made in the literature to enhance reward modeling performance from various perspectives~\citep{zhao2025omnialign}.
+To reduce preference labeling noise from pretrained LLMs, \citet{bai_constitutional_2022} manually design a group of alignment principles and randomly sample a subset to guide LLMs in labeling each preference pair. \citet{cui_ultrafeedback_2023} utilize an ensemble of diverse pretrained LLMs to improve label quality. \citet{yang_rlcd_2024} propose contrastive prompting instead of random sampling to alleviate the preference labeling noise, eliminating the need for an off-the-shelf LLM as a judge. \citet{lee_rlaif_2024} enhance annotation accuracy by integrating chain-of-thought reasoning into the preference labeling process and employ dual-ordered prompts to reduce positional labeling bias. \citet{liu2026openrubricsscalablesyntheticrubric} introduce the synthesis of fine-grained rubrics as evaluation criteria to scale up reward modeling for LLM alignment.
+To mitigate the distribution shift issue~\citep{casper_open_2023}, \citet{touvron_llama_2023} implement an iterative training approach, repeatedly executing loops of response generation, preference annotation, reward model training, and policy updating. \citet{xu2026alternatingreinforcementlearningrubricbased} further adopt an alternating RL framework for rubric-based reward modeling in non-verifiable tasks.
+To improve the performance of reward models using noisy-labeled preference data, several techniques have been introduced, such as the use of a margin-sensitive loss function~\citep{touvron_llama_2023}, label flipping for samples with close differences between pairwise responses~\citep{wang_secrets_2024}, soft labeling~\citep{lee_rlaif_2024}, label smoothing~\citep{wang_secrets_2024, liu2022label}, and unsupervised noisy label detection~\citep{liu2023retrieval, liu2024unsupervised, INTENT, OFFSET}.
 Different from existing approaches, our work focuses on enhancing the generalizability of reward modeling in the RLAIF pipeline through a data-centric perspective.
 Specifically, we aim to enable reward models to effectively leverage both easy, clean samples and challenging, noisy ones.
 As a result, our method serves as a complementary addition to existing techniques.